 About Tears and Detachments

 When the vitreous fluid within the eye breaks away from the retina, it is known as a posterior vitreous detachment (PVD).
 This peeling away process can exert so much force that it can cause damage to the retina itself, creating a retinal tear.
 This phenomenon is generally a result of advanced age.
 Over time, the vitreous fluid shrinks, which leads to a detachment.
 Retinal tears and detachments are serious and often require immediate medical attention.
 If left untreated, it can cause long-term blindness.
 If you have flashes and floaters, it's important to maintain routine eye exams to monitor your health as these can potentially lead to a retinal tear or detachment.
-Our San Antonio, TX ophthalmologists, Dr. Allison Young, Dr. Kristin Held, and Dr. Teresa Whitney, are well-versed in the diagnosis and treatment of retinal damage.
+Our San Antonio, TX ophthalmologists, Dr. Allison Young and Dr. Teresa Whitney, are well-versed in the diagnosis and treatment of retinal damage.
 If you have noticed any sudden or severe changes in your vision, we recommend that you set up an eye exam as soon as possible.

 The most common signs and symptoms of retinal damage include flashes of light, increased floaters, abrupt loss of peripheral vision, worsening of normal vision, the appearance of a large shadow within your field of view, or general graying of your eyesight.